Milk - Breastfeeding

 3. Gather supplies

-To make it simple (because what pregnant woman doesn’t need a lil’ simple in her life?), we’ve put together this chart:
+To make it simple (because what pregnant woman doesn’t need a lil’ simplicity in her life?), we’ve put together this list of items you can use to prepare for breastfeeding.

 4. Make some calls